amenjalal94/amenjalal94.github.io/README.md

 <summary><span style="color:#494949; font-weight:bold;">Abstract</span></summary>

-Disaster response policies often focus on immediate relief or long-term reconstruction, but what happens in between?
-We examine how the impacts of Pakistan's 2022 floods evolve over two years, by collecting panel data from 5,100 low-income households across six districts, and leveraging exogenous local variation in topography and rainfall to estimate causal effects.
-One year post-floods, a more severe flood shock depleted household assets and reduced labor demand, prompting households to sell assets, commute further for work, and turn to self-employment.
-They also received more formal and informal aid.
-As a result, they were able to sustain consumption levels on par with less affected households.
-However, by year two these patterns are reversed: more flooded households have returned to private employment, working similar hours as less flooded households, but doing so at lower wages.
-They are also more likely to report reducing consumption and health expenditure, taking new loans and drawing down savings to make ends meet.
-We also find that more intense floods have persistent negative impacts on physical and mental health - particularly women's.
-These findings reveal a medium-run assistance gap: after emergency relief but before long-run reconstruction, households face income risks that standard disaster response overlooks, allowing the effects of climate shocks to persist through labor markets.
+Households in developing countries have built strategies to cope with weather shocks --- migrating for work, borrowing from those less affected, and selling assets.
+But these strategies rely on the shock being localised.
+We study what happens when it is not, using panel data on 5,100 households affected by Pakistan's 2022 floods and a recentered instrumental variables design that separately identifies the effects of local and regional flood exposure.
+Households with greater local flooding experience physical damage and displacement, but appear to cope: they receive more aid, travel further for work, and maintain consumption in both years.
+Conditional on own flooding, however, greater regional exposure tells a very different story.
+These households receive less aid --- consistent with zero-sum allocation of limited relief --- and face large reductions in agricultural employment, while the ability to commute to less affected areas appears to be blocked.
+In year one, they cope by selling assets.
+By year two, these buffers seem exhausted: households are drawing down savings, taking on new debt, skipping meals, and experiencing worse physical health.
+Our results suggest that there are considerable medium-term costs of flooding driven not by direct physical damage but by indirect effects that are not considered by standard disaster response policy.
+As climate change drives floods of increasing scale, these indirect, regional costs are likely to become an increasingly important share of total damage.

 </details>
 <br />